rolancon/key-value/README.md

     non-ascii-unicode-character = '\uffff'
     emoji-character = '\j10ffff'

-These escapes only exist in quotes strings.
+These escapes only exist in quoted strings.
+Example:

+    quoted-escaped-string = 'This is a quoted string and contains two escaped characters: single quote (\') and backslash (\\).'

 A single newline escape cannot appear in a quoted string, unless it is positioned immediately after the opening quote and followed by a newline, in that case the first newline is removed from the string: